Our Policies & Procedures

 CURRICULUM & ASSESSMENT

-All tamariki will be given the opportunity to develop knowledge, skills and attitudes to enable them to grow up as competent and confident learners and communicators.
+All tamariki will be given the opportunity to develop knowledge, skills and a positive mindset to enable them to grow up as competent, confident learners and communicators.

 To ensure opportunities are provided for kaiako to notice, recognise, respond, evaluate and revisit valued learning for tamariki.
+To ensure our tamariki are meeting their learning outcomes.
 Parents & whānau have authentic and meaningful opportunities to contribute to this process.
-To actively display a genuine commitment to Māori learner success and ensure our tamariki are meeting the learning outcomes.
-Te Whāriki (2017) provides the basis for our education and care programme.
+To actively display a genuine commitment to Māori learner success.
+Te Whāriki (2017) is our National Curriculum and provides the basis for our learning pathways for our tamariki.

 Curriculum and assessment practices encompass the learning and development of the tamariki.

-- We actively use the Principles, Goals and Strands of Te Whāriki to guide our teaching practice and planning processes, ensuring that the tamariki are becoming increasingly capable of age appropriate learning outcomes.
+- The Principles, Goals and Strands of Te Whāriki guide our teaching practice and planning processes, ensuring that the tamariki are becoming increasingly capable of age appropriate learning outcomes.

 - Kaiako interactions with tamariki and whānau are positive, responsive and reciprocal.

-- Tamariki learn through play.
-Kaiako observe tamariki and create relationships and an environment that provides opportunities for tamariki to learn and extend appropriate skills, dispositions, interests and knowledge.
+- Tamariki learn through our play-based curriculum.
+Our kaiako recognise this and observe tamariki creating relationships in an environment that provides equal opportunities for them to learn and extend appropriate skills, dispositions, interests, knowledge and areas of need.

 - Planning meetings provide opportunities for kaiako to engage in collegial dialogue in relation to what they are noticing about the individual learning pathways of the tamariki.
-Also, to discuss specific teaching strategies to strengthen and guide their learning.
+These are opportunities to discuss specific teaching strategies to strengthen and guide their learning.
 Meetings also provide opportunities to evaluate planning and identify learning outcomes for all tamariki.

 - Being reflective is integral to keeping our assessment, planning and evaluation processes current and relative to the learning pathways of the tamariki.

-- Kaiako encourage older tamariki to make decisions about their learning experiences by asking the tamariki what they are interested in, what they want to do and building this into daily activities.
+- Kaiako encourage older tamariki to guide their learning experiences by asking them what they are interested in, what they want to do, building this into daily activities.

 - The days for the tamariki are planned to have both outdoor and indoor free play, as well as quiet and active times.
 Stages of development are acknowledged and the preference to play alone, alongside or with others is respected.

-- The environment is set up to provide opportunity to extend the individual learning pathways of our tamariki.
+- The environment is set up to provide opportunities to extend the individual learning pathways of our tamariki.

 - Kaiako encourage tamariki to revisit their learning by sharing their portfolios and ensuring that their newly acquired skills are embedded into their learning.